Welcome

 Newly Registered NA guide

-As an Registered Nurse Associate you are an integral part of the nursing team, working with people of all ages, in a variety of settings.
+As a Registered Nursing Associate, you are an integral part of the nursing team, working with people of all ages, in a variety of settings.
 Your role contributes to the core work of nursing, releasing time for registered nurses to focus on more complex clinical care.
 Whether you choose to work within the NHS, independent sector, or social care, you will continue to learn new skills as you develop and grow in your role.

-This guide will support you in self-managing your transition from a TNA to RNA.
+This guide will support you in self-managing your transition from an SNA to RNA.

 Preceptorship for NAs